Born May 16, 1994 · Waterford, Ontario, Canada

 Elaine Chuli

-Elaine Chuli grew up in Waterford, Ontario, and spent four seasons between 2012 and 2016 playing college hockey at the University of Connecticut, where she set program records for most saves in a single season and over the course of a career.
-She also holds the all-time saves record for the Hockey East (WHEA) conference.
-During her time with the Huskies, she earned WHEA Honorable Mention All-Star recognition in 2013–14 and recorded a career-best 55 saves in a single game.
+Elaine Chuli grew up in Waterford, Ontario, and built her foundation in the sport across four seasons at the University of Connecticut from 2012 to 2016.
+During her time with the Huskies, she set program records for most saves in a single season and over a career, and earned Women's Hockey East Association Honorable Mention All-Star recognition in 2013-14.
+One of the individual marks she established at UConn was a career-best 55 saves in a single game.

 Career Highlights